theogravity/new-error/README.md

 # Initialization

 - Define a set of high level errors
+  * Common high level error types could be 4xx/5xx HTTP codes
 - Define a set of low level errors
+  * Think of low level errors as a fine-grained sub-code/category to a high level error
 - Initialize the error registry with the errors

 ```typescript